CloudVE/cloudbridge/README.rst

 ``tox.ini`` file (under ``passenv``) exported.

-If you’d like to run the tests on a specific environment only, use a command like this: ``tox -e py27`` (or ``python setup.py test`` directly).
+If you’d like to run the tests on a specific environment only, use a command like such: ``tox -e py27`` (or ``python setup.py test`` directly).
 If you'd like to run the tests for a specific cloud only, you should export env var ``CB_TEST_PROVIDER`` and specify the desired provider name (e.g., ``aws`` or ``openstack``) and then run the ``tox`` command.

-Note that running the tests will create various cloud resources, for which you may incur costs.
+Note that running the tests may create various cloud resources, for which you may incur costs.
+For the AWS cloud, there is also a mock provider that will simulate AWS resources.
+It is used by default when running the test suite.
+To disable it, set the following environment variable:
+``export CB_USE_MOCK_DRIVERS=No``.

 .. _`bridge pattern`: https://en.wikipedia.org/wiki/Bridge_pattern